MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 28. On the **Assign Training** page, under the **Preferences** section, the **Assign training for me (Recommended)** option should be selected by default (if not, select it now).
 Select the **Due Date** field.
 In the drop-down menu that appears, select **7 days after Simulation ends** and then select **Next**.

-29. On the **Select Phish landing page** window, select the **Global landing pages** tab and then select the **Microsoft Landing Page Template 1** checkbox and then select **Microsoft Landing Page Template 1** name to preview the page.
+29. On the **Select Phish landing page** window, the **Global landing pages** tab should be displayed by default.
+Select the **Microsoft Landing Page Template 1** name to preview the page.

 30. A preview of the **Microsoft Landing Page Template 1** appears in the pane on the right.
 This preview panel provides an example of what the landing page will look like when someone experiences a Drive-by URL attack and the simulation uses **Microsoft Landing Page Template 1**.
 Scroll down through this preview panel and review the features of this template.
 When you're finished, select the **Close** button at the bottom of the preview panel.

 31. You will now look at some of the other landing page templates until you find one that you want to use for this simulation.
-On the **Select Phish landing page** window, select one of the other templates to **open preview panel**.
+On the **Select Phish landing page** window, select one of the other templates (select the name of the template and not its checkbox).
 Examine the preview panel and note how the landing page for this template is different from **Microsoft Landing Page Template 1**.
 When you're finished, select the **Close** button at the bottom of the preview panel.

 32. Repeat the prior step and select another template.
-Note how this template is different from the other two you looked at.
+Note how this template is different from the other two you looked at.<br/>

 	Repeat this step as many times as you would like until you find a template that you want to use for this simulation.
-Once you're satisfied with a template, select **Next** on the **Select Phish landing page**.
+Once you're satisfied with a template, select the checkbox for that template on the **Select Phish landing page** and then select **Next**.

 33. On the **Select end user notification** page, choose how you want the end user to be notified.
 For the purpose of this lab, select **Microsoft default notification (recommended)**.
 In the list of notifications that appears, configure the following notifications: